stackrox/stackrox/README.md

 1. Run through the entire document and make sure that everything works.
 1. If there are new features to showcase, consider modifying the demo instructions to demonstrate them.

+### Update JIRA release
+Mark this version "Released" in JIRA.
+Create the next one if it does not exist.

+Find all bugs that are still open and affect a previous release.
+Add this release to the "Affects Version(s)" list for those bugs.

 ### Publish a Confluence Page for the Version
 Copy the "Latest Stable Version" page, update it, and replace the link on